Jukgei/Finite-Element-Method/README.md

 - `g_dir` (list): Represents the gravity direction of the simulation.
 For example, `[0, -1, 0]` indicates gravity in the negative y-axis direction.
 - `is_output_gif` (boolean): Determines whether to output the simulation process as a `*.gif` format result.
 - `is_output_obj` (boolean): Determines whether to output the simulation process as a `*.obj` format result.
+This parameter is only valid in 2D simulation.
 - `output_fps` (integer): Specifies the frames per second of the output.
 - `objects` (list): Contains the simulation objects and their related parameters.
+- `blocks` (list): Contains the simulation blocks and their related parameters.
+This parameter is only valid in 2D simulation.
+Currently only circular obstacles are supported.

-Each object within the objects list contains the following parameters:
+Each object within the `objects` list contains the following parameters:
 - `id` (integer): Represents the object's ID.
 - `rho` (integer): Specifies the density of the object.
 - `center`: Represents the center of the object.